 Will there be others joining you, and if so what is the maximum number of people on the tour?

 These are just a few points that we have found valuable based on past experiences when deciding on which tour to take.
-If you have additional points, please comment below or email: firstname.lastname@example.org
+If you have additional notes, please comment below or email: firstname.lastname@example.org